GrantS2S/website/content/integrations/dolfin/woocommerce-inventory.md

 ---

 ### Near Real Time Syncing
 Stock2Shop fetches changes in product information from your Dolfin on a regular basis and sends these updates to WooCommerce.
-So if your pricing or stock levels are adjusted on Dolfin, it won’t be long before these changes reflect on Magento.
+So if your pricing or stock levels are adjusted on Dolfin, it won’t be long before these changes reflect on WooCommerce.

 ### Choose the Data to Sync
 You get to decide which data fields are synced from your Dolfin database.
 You can also choose whether a particular field is managed by Dolfin, Stock2Shop or WooCommerce.